astrojhgu/adaptrapezoid_benchmark/README.md

 2. If ```diff<eps/W*(x_2-x_1)```, go to 3, otherwise go to 4 where ```W``` is the width of the whole initial integration interval.
 3. return ```T(F, x_1, (x_1+x_2)/2)+T(F, (x_1+x_2)/2, x_2)```.
 4. return ```I(F, x_1, (x_1+x_2)/2)+I(F, (x_1+x_2)/2, x_2)```.

+When summing up the sub-results of each interval, sorting the sub-results by their ```abs``` are optionally performed in order to suppress the floating number truncation effect during adding a small number to a large one.